Published Jun 26th,2020 & updated on Sep 25th, 2020

 Ultimately, life all comes down to balance.
 Work is a necessary part of life, but it isn’t the only part of life.
 We need to find a happy medium in order to succeed in all aspects of life.
 Everybody is different so don’t be afraid to find what balance works for you: it will likely not be 50/50 and it may change over time.
 If you can find a way to balance your work and personal life, you will be less burnt out and better equipped to handle any stress that may come your way.

 When was the last time you took a break?
 It’s a proven super scientific fact that breaks improve motivation and productivity.
 We better capitalize on this, folks.
 When you take a break, try to change up your environment and task completely.
 A lot of times we simply switch our computer screen with a phone screen, but that doesn’t really count.
 Get up and go for a walk, stretch, or have a dance party in the bathroom.
 When you come back, you’ll be ready to focus again.

 Tip: use the Pomodoro Technique to schedule 25 minutes of work followed by 5 minutes of break time.
 After 4 rounds, you get to take a longer break as a reward.

 3. Talk it out.

+Have you tried talking it out?
 This means leaning on your support system and asking for help when you need it.
 It also means having open, honest conversations with the people you work with.
 If you don’t let your co-workers know what’s causing you stress, they may never know.
 Unless they can read your mind.
 But we might have a different problem if that’s the case.

 4. Rediscover your passion.